madre e hija sentadas encima de la cama

 Yes, you can include beneficiaries in your policy.

-The main difference between a health insurance plan with copayments and one without lies in how you share medical costs with the insurer.
+The main difference between an insurance policy with or without copayments lies in how you share the medical costs with the insurer:

-• With Copayments: In a health insurance plan with copayments, you pay a specific amount of money each time you receive medical care.
-These payments may vary depending on the type of medical service and are usually a fraction of the total cost.
-Copayments allow you to have a lower monthly premium.
+• In a health insurance policy with copayments, you will pay a specific amount of money each time that you receive medical care.
+These payments may vary according to the type of medical service and they usually represent a small fraction of the total cost of the service.
+Copayments allow you to have a lower monthly insurance premium.

-• Without Copayments: On the other hand, with a health insurance plan without copayments, you don't have to pay anything out of pocket when receiving medical care.
-This means that if you choose a plan without copayments like Adeslas PLENA TOTAL, you get medical attention without worrying about additional costs at the time of service.
+• In a health insurance policy without copayments, you do not need to pay anything out of your own pocket when you receive medical care.
+This means that if you choose an insurance policy without copayments such as Adeslas Plena Total, you will obtain medical care without worrying about additional costs at the time of service.

-The choice between a plan with or without copayments depends on your personal preferences and how you prefer to manage your medical expenses.
+The choice between an insurance policy with copayments and one without copayments depends on your personal preferences and on how you prefer to manage your medical expenses.

 In general, the essential medical coverages don’t change between plans with or without copayments.
 Both types of insurance typically offer a wide range of medical services and treatments.
 The main difference lies in how the costs of those services are shared.